ArcherMatrix/LaundryApp/README.md

 database --> Stores all of the users's private information in indivdual files.

-resources --> This contains the images, sounds, (clasified information from ALIENS) and other medai that will be used in the gui.
+resources --> This contains the images, sounds, (classified information from ALIENS) and other media that will be used in the gui.